Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenXR.md

 resolution is reduced to at best 16.6 msecs for at most 60 gaze samples
 per second.

+'Handtracking' = Request articulated hand and finger tracking via a supported
+hand tracker.
+This keyword asks the driver to enable articulated hand tracking.
+Typical methods are markerless vision based hand and finger tracking, e.g.,
+from external cameras or HMD builtin cameras, or marker based optical tracking,
+or sensor equipped hand gloves, or other technologies, depending on your [OpenXR](OpenXR)
+runtime.
+The info struct returned by info = [PsychVRHMD](PsychVRHMD)('GetInfo'); contains info
+about hand tracking capabilities as a bitmask in info.articulatedHandTrackingSupported:
+A value of +1 means that basic [OpenXR](OpenXR) hand tracking of finger and hand joint poses,
+typically for both hands of a user, is supported.
+A value of zero means lack of
+any support.
+NOTE: Current Psychtoolbox releases do not yet support hand tracking,
+this help text is preparation for future use and subject to incompatible changes!

+If hand tracking is requested via the keyword, and supported, then the user
+script can request return of hand tracking sample data by calling the
+state = [PsychVRHMD](PsychVRHMD)('PrepareRender', ..., reqmask, ...) function with reqmask
+flag +8.
+This will cause the returned 'state' struct to contain additional fields
+with information about recently tracked articulated hand configuration.
+See the
+help text for the 'PrepareRender' function for details.

 'basicQuality' defines the basic tradeoff between quality and required
 computational power.
 A setting of 0 gives lowest quality, but with the
 lowest performance requirements.
 A setting of 1 gives maximum quality at